JAPN1001 Japanese 3A

 - Students are able to (1) engage in meaningful interactions with effective use of expressions in everyday social situations such as shopping, sightseeing, visiting a doctor, part-time jobs; (2) comprehend straightforward Japanese texts with the appropriate use of a dictionary and other resources; (3) write short compositions in Japanese on familiar topics; (4) read and write approximately 60 new kanji appropriately, and recognise some more without reference to a dictionary; (5) increase knowledge of Japanese cultural practices that are important for effective communication; and (6) acquire information literacy and management skills through a variety of media and search techniques, including the use of a dictionary.
 Additionally, they will refine generic skills such as understanding self and others, understanding of language in general, and critical analysis through learning to express their ideas and performing assigned tasks in Japanese.

-- Typically this unit is assessed in the following ways: (1) tests; (2) oral assessments; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) tests; (2) oral assessments; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.